 Skip to main content

-Each type of luciferase has advantages and disadvantages depending on the application.
-Firefly luciferase is considerably brighter than Renilla luciferase, but is more susceptible to enzyme inhibition.
-Both Firefly luciferase and Renilla luciferase have short protein half-lives, making them useful as transcriptional reporters.
-However, they are not secreted, so cells must be lysed or the substrate must be delivered intracellularly in order to measure luminescence.
-Gaussia luciferase is secreted and more stable, making time course experiments possible, but its short luminescence half-life makes it too dim for many experimental systems.
-Firefly and Renilla luciferase are less-than-ideal protein tags due to their large size.
-NanoLuc® Luciferase is small, bright, and a secreted version of the protein is available - these attributes have made it popular with scientists since its release.
+Each type of luciferase has advantages and disadvantages depending on the application, and different luciferases require different substrates and detection wavelengths.
+Firefly luciferase is brighter than Renilla luciferase, but is more susceptible to enzyme inhibition.
+Both firefly and Renilla luciferase have short protein half-lives, making them useful as transcriptional reporters, but are less-than-ideal protein tags due to their large size (61 kDa and 36 kDa, respectively).
+And they are not secreted, so cells must be lysed or the substrate must be delivered intracellularly to measure luminescence.
+Gaussia luciferase is secreted and more stable, enabling time course experiments, but is too dim for some applications.
+NanoLuc® is small (19 kDa), very bright, and ATP-independent, and a secreted version of the protein is available, making it ideal for a variety of applications.

 Empty Backbones